Biden highlights grant for Hudson tunnel, takes aim at GOP

 Not everyone has been pleased by the mega grant program.
 Some Republican lawmakers in Arizona say it gave preference to mass transit and repair projects over expansion and new construction.

-Sen. Cory Booker, D-N.J., noted that the northeast corridor produces roughly 20% of the U.S. GDP and that Biden was finally ushering in long-awaited modernization to an essential artery that moves countless people and goods through the heart of the U.S. economy.
+Sen. Cory Booker, D-N.J., noted that the Northeast Corridor produces roughly 20% of the U.S. GDP and Biden was ushering in long-awaited modernization to an essential artery that moves countless people and goods through the heart of the U.S. economy.
 Booker called it poetic that Biden — who regularly commuted from his home in Delaware and Washington during his years in the Senate — was the one getting the project back on track.